 Ricardo has appeared with numerous groups and artists, including the Cleveland Jazz Orchestra, Jack Shantz Jazz Unit, Akron Symphony Orchestra, Ohio Chamber Orchestra, Cleveland Ballet and Opera Orchestras, Cleveland Pops Orchestra, Naples Philharmonic, Symphony of Southwest Florida, Florida Orchestra, Luciano Pavarotti, Aretha Franklin, Diane Schuur, Tony Bennett, Alex Acuña, Hal Linden, Mitzi Gaynor, Louie Bellson, Terry Gibbs, The Four Freshmen, Jiggs Whigham, Victor Mendoza, John Riley, Howard Johnson, Vernon Reid, Jon Faddis, and Peter Erskine.

 Currently Principal Percussionist of the Champaign-Urbana Symphony Orchestra and Sinfonia da Camera, Ricardo also plays drums and Latin percussion with various jazz groups throughout the Midwest.
-He has presented concerts, clinics, and master classes throughout the United States, Canada, Europe, China, and South America at such venues as the Eastman School of Music; Northwestern University; Florida State University; The Hartt School of Music; the 2005 Percussive Arts Society International Convention in Columbus, Ohio; the 2005 Tri-C Jazz Festival in Cleveland; the 2008 International Association of Jazz Educators Conference in Toronto; the Sichuan and the Wuhan Conservatories and the Second Dalian International Broadcasting Music Festival (China); the Sixth International Percussion Forum in Żagań, Poland; the 2nd International Congress of Percussion and the Crossdrumming Festival in Jelenia Góra and Warsaw, Poland; and the Fourth Patagonian Percussion Festival in Argentina.
-In 2006, he performed on the Carnegie Hall stage as a soloist with the University of Illinois Wind Symphony.
+He has presented concerts, clinics, and master classes throughout the United States, Canada, Europe, China, and South America at such venues as the Eastman School of Music; Northwestern University; Florida State University; The Hartt School of Music; the Percussive Arts Society International Convention; the 2005 Tri-C Jazz Festival in Cleveland, Ohio; the 2008 International Association of Jazz Educators Conference in Toronto; the Sichuan and the Wuhan Conservatories and the Second Dalian International Broadcasting Music Festival (China); the Sixth International Percussion Forum in Żagań, Poland; the 2nd International Congress of Percussion and the Crossdrumming Festival in Jelenia Góra and Warsaw, Poland; and the Fourth Patagonian Percussion Festival in Argentina.
+Ricardo has also performed on the Carnegie Hall stage as a soloist with the University of Illinois Wind Symphony.

 Ricardo can be heard on recordings with performers such as Arturo Sandoval, Dan Wall, Kenny Anderson, Chip Stevens, the Jack Schantz Jazz Unit, the Cleveland Jazz Orchestra, and Sinfonia da Camera.
-He is former President of the Illinois Chapter of The Percussive Arts Society and serves on the PAS Drum Set Committee.
+He is former President of the Illinois Chapter of The Percussive Arts Society, served on the PAS Drum Set Committee for 15 years, and now is a member of the PAS World Percussion Committee.